 Dog missing after deadly California boat accident found safe

-A Labrador retriever named Yoda rests in a truck and gets a treat after being found near Dillon Beach, Calif. after his owner was killed in a boating accident three days before.
+In this photo taken Thursday, April 6, 2017, released by the Marin County Fire Department, a Labrador retriever named Yoda rests in a truck after being found near Dillon Beach, Calif.
+The dog whose owner died after his powerboat capsized in a bay north of San Francisco was found alive three days after the accident.

 Add your comments below